Jace Peterson Preview, Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers' 4.24 team ERA ranks 17th among all league pitching staffs.
+- The Dodgers have the 16th-ranked team ERA among all league pitching staffs (4.21).

-- The Dodgers rank 13th in baseball in home runs surrendered (152 total, 1.2 per game).
+- Dodgers pitchers combine to rank 13th in baseball in home runs surrendered (154 total, 1.2 per game).

+- Pepiot gets the call to start for the Dodgers, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.